Are you solving the right problems?

-How would you frame different types of problems?
+How would you classify different types of problems?

-- Strategic problems – these might be things like changes in market share, growth rates, relevant capabilities, cost structures and profit pools
+- Business problems – changes in market share, growth rates, relevant capabilities, cost structures and profit pools, etc.

-- System problems – these might involve multiple interconnected actors, for example how do you keep growing while decreasing carbon footprint in absolute terms, or how do you help foster a consistent talent pool to draw on in your community, or how do you ensure you are not just meeting regulations but exceeding in areas where policies and investment strategies are evolving.
+- Systemic problems – complex and involving multiple interconnected actors.
+For example, how do you keep growing while decreasing your carbon footprint in absolute terms?
+Or how do you help foster a consistent talent pool to draw on in your community?
+Or how do you ensure you are not just meeting regulations but exceeding in areas where policies and investment strategies are evolving?

-With that in mind, what are the different approaches to
+With that in mind, what are some different approaches to problem-solving?

 What about organisations that don’t think there’s a problem?

 There are those businesses that are not interested, right now.
 Perhaps everything is running smoothly.
 A lengthy strategy process has run its course, the year one budget has been set.
 The personal and political dynamics have died down and everyone is getting on with the immediate priorities.
 Sometimes in these cases, we use futures thinking to probe uncertainties and look at what is happening from an ‘outside in’ view, to explore what Rita McGrath calls ‘inflection points’, moments where not pivoting or renewing business models would result in a loss of ‘transient advantage.’
 We forecast potential scenarios for the future and think about proprietary transformation potential in this light.
 Every business can look at its winning aspirations and spot the deviations that warrant exploration early.